Houston Area

 Houston Museum of Natural Science

-Founded in 1909 Houston Museum of Natural Science offers over 1.5 million objects in its permanent collection with exhibits across more than 430,000 square feet of space.
-It is one of the top things to do in Houston with kids, or without.
+Founded in 1909, the Houston Museum of Natural Science has over 1.5 million objects in its permanent collection and exhibits across more than 430,000 square feet of space.
+It is one of the top things to do in Houston.

-Several of its exhibits are exception, like the Morian Hall of Paleontology and the Cullen Hall of Gems and Mineral.
-The Farish Hall of Texas Wildlife displays 450 specimens of animals that live in Texas.
-The Cockrell Butterfly Center is a favorite with kids and the Burke Baker Planetarium regularly plays shows.
+Several of its exhibits are exceptional, like the Morian Hall of Paleontology and the Cullen Hall of Gems and Minerals.
+The Farish Hall of Texas Wildlife displays 450 specimens of Texas animals.
+The Cockrell Butterfly Center is a favorite with kids, and the Burke Baker Planetarium regularly plays shows.

-Located 5555 Hermann Park Dr. Open daily from 9 a.m. to 5 p.m., Admission costs $25 for adults and $16 for students, seniors and kids ages 3 to 11; kids 2 and younger can enter for free.
-If you’re hoping to save some money, you can purchase the Houston CityPASS.
+Located at 5555 Hermann Park Dr. Open daily from 9 a.m. to 5 p.m., Admission costs $25 for adults and $16 for students, seniors and kids ages 3 to 11; kids 2 and younger can enter for free.
 Admission on Thursday is free from 2 to 5 p.m.
-Parking is available in the museum’s on-site garage for an all day rate of $20.
+Parking is available in the museum’s on-site garage for an all-day rate of $30.

 Children’s Museum Houston